 A relationship that works...

 So here is the deal, contemplate this for just a minute.
 This world we're living in has a great parallel to our relationship with God.
 We have to notice a slight disconnect.
 The static between our communication?
 Are we sometimes the victim’s of the dropped call?
 Maybe we're not checking in except to send a quick Snap Chat.
 Now, it’s not that these are bad things, it’s just how are we using these resources?
 What if we get so caught up in things that we hang up on God altogether?

 examination of a pie chart can figure how much of our time we spend connecting to His word.
 How many of our posts do we use for His work of lifting someone up, praising Him, helping and teaching others?
 Do we post pictures that share the joy we have with a life in Him?
 How many of us use our conversations about Him to build His kingdom, showing others He is a cool dude, and they may want to get connected?
 Encourage and add God to your friend requests?
 They shine a light on how to use media for the glory of God?

 We are a curious people seeking answers, so we head to our devices looking things up, Google it.
 We research and yet do we accept everything we see and read?
 Do we take things verbatim?
 If you believe everything you read, you may never eat another thing from our food source.
-You may never go to another doctor because you could cure yourself or you believe there is no hope.
-You could figure everything out and fix all your problems.
+You may never go to another doctor because you can cure yourself or you become hopeless from what you read.
+Hoping to figure everything out and fix all your problems.
 Are you sure you can trust your resources?